linsera1809/SiteCrawler/README.md

 <h1>Simple Website Crawler</h1>
 <br><br><font size="3" color="red">ref: https://gist.github.com/rascundampelcuf/663efb4f6c436d57492a7b967896f5e3#simple-website-crawler</font>

-The following repo is an extract of the article Building a simple crawler.
+<br>The following repo is an extract of the article Building a simple crawler.
 It allows crawling from a URL and for a given number of bounce.

 <h2>Basic Usage</h2>